Boozy Pheasants, Fly-Fishing and Other Life Lessons.

 My town is a small coastal town, one steeped in myth and superstition.
 With a history that stretches back to the time of Jacobite Rebellion, Spanish Pirates, the first Arctic Whalers and Bram Stoker— wedged between cliffs and brackish waters, where the spate river Ugie flows to the brooding Atlantic.
 Here in my corner of the world, the North Sea is master to all, from rolling goldfields to green forests of Pine and Birch.
 I am bound to Nature, the Sea; the salt’s in my blood — the sound of waves, their ambient white noise.
 A sound one takes for granted, but miss the most the minute I am away from home.

-I lived a stone’s from the shoreline and mere minutes from the harbour, and there my Granda kept a ‘ripper’ boat.
+I lived a stone’s throw from the shoreline and mere minutes from the harbour, and there my Granda kept a ‘ripper’ boat.
 A small yawl, built for inshore ripping; the technique of hand-lining with weights and hooks for cod.
 That was back in the days when cod was plentiful and could be found nearer the coast.
 He also set out crab and lobster pots, and picked sea urchins.
 Most of which he sold at the early morning market, the rest came home for the table.
 Although, delicacy or not, there is nothing in the world that could make me eat urchin innards.
 The fact the only edible part is their gonads, is enough said.

 Me being a girl made no difference to my Granda, I was taught there was no reason why I couldn’t do all the things normally considered the preserve of boys.
 So I grew up unconstrained by bias; I learned how to shoot, fish and stick up for myself.
 Best of all it meant I got to go with him when he went out in his boat, Rosie.
 Which, coincidentally, was the name of my first pony; but then there is no such thing as coincidence.
 He’d always promised me one, but circumstance meant he never got the chance.
 So for my thirteenth birthday, my Mum and Granny clubbed together and on behalf of my Granda, bought me her.
 Cesar Milan writes “you don’t always get the dog you want, but you get the dog you need.”
 Still swamped by grief, my need, instead was a 14.2 golden Palomino named Rosie.